 MAKE THE FRONT INSERT & DRESS BODY

-2. To make the front insert, first cut the sleeves as shown – you’ll be cutting the cuffs off both and discarding.
+2. To make the front insert, first cut the cuffs off both sleeves and discard.
 Pin the sleeves together on the long side closest to the sleeve opening placket.
 Sew together with a 3/8″ seam allowance, open up the piece you just sewed, and lay flat.

 3. Turn insert upside-down and pin both sides of it to the underside of the opened shirt front we cut in Step 1), matching bottom hemline.
 (Underlap about 3/8 – 1/2″ on button placket.)